arthur-debert/lual/docs/proposals/rotation.md

 rotation at all, with minimal implementation complexity, making it a very suitable default or optional feature for a file handler aimed at broad usability.

+This is the design we're going for with backup nums 5 file. file outputs should receive a path , but always rotate to 5.